Tapas Madrid – Gourmet Madrid: Tapas and Wine Tour

 Always the chef, Mr. Misadventures just had to check out how the ladies in the kitchen were cooking up their specialty.

-Their finished product is amazing and a perfect accompaniment to a nice glass of Spanish white wine (although mixed with red wine, vermouth and zerritos, I now understand why at the end of the night my hubby and his friend were real “happy”).
+Their finished product is amazing and a perfect accompaniment to a nice glass of Spanish white wine (although mixed with red wine, vermouth, and zerritos, I now understand why at the end of the night my hubby and his friend were really “happy”).

 The interior looks moist and delectable!